Where to Find Proofreading Jobs as a New Proofreader

 Look for Work at Online Proofreading Companies

 You can also apply for jobs offered by online companies that provide proofreading services.
+Most of these jobs involve working on a freelance basis.
+If you’re hired by one of these businesses, they usually have a running list of proofreading assignments.

 The requirements to work for one of these businesses vary.